Upcoming Events and Values

 In this case, the rider’s recovery status will be dropped and he/she

 will be ranked based on his/her current points.

 How an Injured Rider Should Request Frozen Points Status

 Please submit a Dr's Note (medical certificate, signed by a medical doctor) to Tyler Ashbee, High Performance Manager, by email at firstname.lastname@example.org.
 The medical certificate should include the date of injury and the approximate recovery period.
-As of June 1st, 2014, any request to freeze a rider’s points needs to be submitted within two weeks of the injury.
+Any request to freeze a rider’s points needs to be submitted within two weeks of the injury.
 For any other questions regarding frozen points status, please feel free to contact Tyler.